 If the Trojans are going to have trouble traveling to a place like Corvallis—sporting its capacity crowd of just over 45,000—try dealing with Ohio State’s humble abode, chock-full of electricity, an “unwelcome mat” and a crowd of 100,000 plus.

 On top of all that, the Buckeyes are 46-1 at home against non-conference teams, with the only loss being against Texas in ’05 (a close 25-22 game).
 This is the same Texas team that eventually won the National Title (eventually defeating… yep, you guessed it…USC).
 And, oh yeah, the Bucks beat Texas on the road the following season.

 Jim Tressel and the Buckeyes play a style like most of the Big Ten, focusing on the trenches, preaching solid defense, and controlling field position via a solid special teams group.
 While the Buckeyes return only 12 starters, this team does bring back some big weapons on special teams as well as its entire defensive line.

 Included on this defensive line are four returning starters, two seniors and two juniors—all have the experience to help try and wreak havoc on Aaron Corp, the talented but inexperienced USC QB that has been tabbed as Mark Sanchez’s successor.

-Last year’s OSU defense was consistent, ranking 18th in rush defense and 25th in pass defense.
+Last year’s Ohio State defense was consistent, ranking 18th in rush defense and 25th in pass defense.
 This D-line can plug up the running game, forcing Corp to try and beat them through the air while dealing with the crowd noise.